Afghanistan seeks help for earthquake survivors as aftershock kills five

 Poor communications and only very basic roads have hampered relief efforts in a country grappling with a humanitarian crisis that deteriorated sharply after the Taliban took over last August as US-led international forces withdrew.

-The disaster is a major test for the Taliban, who have been largely isolated, shunned by many because of concerns over human rights and cut off from much direct international assistance because of sanctions.
+The disaster is a major test for the incumbent rulers, who have been largely isolated, shunned by many because of concerns over human rights and cut off from much direct international assistance because of sanctions.

 On Thursday, Japan, South Korea, Taiwan and the United Arab Emirates all said they planned to send aid.
 Supplies from Pakistan have already crossed the border.